Stacey Gabriel (actress)

-Stacey Gabriel (born 24 August 1997) is a Filipino actress, beauty pageant titleholder, model, and entrepreneur.
+Stacey Daniella Gabriel (born 24 August 1997) is a Filipino actress, beauty pageant titleholder, model, and entrepreneur.
 As representative for Cainta, Gabriel competed in Miss Universe Philippines 2024, where she finished 1st Runner-Up.
 She is also known for her role as Master Sgt.
 Tricia Almario on the hit Philippine action drama series FPJ's Ang Probinsyano.

 Early life

 Gabriel was born in Manila, Philippines to a single mother, and is of Filipino and Spanish descent.
 She was bullied in school, hence finding comfort in acting, proclaiming herself a "theater kid" at an early age.

 Acting career

 Gabriel made a deal with her mother that she would wait until finishing high school before pursuing her professional acting career.
 After graduation, she started taking acting classes and eventually made her acting debut in a guest role on Ipaglaban Mo! in 2017.
 Two years later, Gabriel auditioned for the hit Philippine action drama series FPJ’s Ang Probinsyano.
 She was cast by the star and producer of the show, Coco Martin, to play Master Sgt.
 Tricia Almario, a member of the crime-fighting Task Force Agila.